MarcoGorelli/polars-plugins-tutorial/docs/life_pt1.md

 <hr>

+!!!note
-> ⚠️ __Note:__ This section is completely optional, and is provided for a bit of nerdy fun.
+    This section is completely optional, and is provided for a bit of nerdy fun.
 It is by no means essential, feel free to skip it if it doesn't interest you!

 Well, someone can, probably.
 But doom in a dataframe would be kinda hard to play, so let's try something simpler.
 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a notorious Cellular Automaton that we could perhaps implement with a plugin.